HBroHei/NSMRWii/README.md

 Note: Planned features may be changed or removed at anytime
 - Unique enemies (Randomize properties)
 - Area / Entrance randomization
-- Support for level description for levels made by Reggie!
+- Support for custom levels (It should work at the moment but no guarentee)

 ## Notes
  - Although this project was not based on the Reggie!
 NSMBW level editor,